Find Trade Colleges

 • Falafel Cart Cook

-There were about 17,800 jobs for Cook in 2016 (in the United States).
+In 2016, there was an estimated number of 17,800 jobs in the United States for Cook.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Cook by 2026.
-Due to new job openings and attrition, there will be an average of 2,700 job openings in this field each year.
+The BLS estimates 2,700 yearly job openings in this field.

 undefined